-- 67.4% calls were effective for the 329 -0 number range - 39.4% calls were effective for the 329 -7 number range
+67.4% calls were effective for the 329 -0 number range

+39.4% calls were effective for the 329 -7 number range

 This indicates that all of the Golden Messenger auxiliary lines are located in high traffic ranges.
 In view of this information Telecom's reluctance to move Golden Messenger to an AXE exchange, even if only to try a new approach as suggested by G. Schorer, is not understood.
-Moving Golden Messenger to a more modern exchange would have not only enabled the spread of auxiliary numbers throughout the entire exchange number range to minimise exposure to congestion at the exchange, thereby overcoming one of the major problems with the existing ARE exchange, but also could have relieved congestion on that exchange for other customers.
+Moving Golden Messenger to a more modern exchange would have not only enabled the spread of auxiliary numbers throughout the entire exchange number range to minimise exposure to congestion at the exchange, but also could have relieved congestion on that exchange for other customers.